Preparing your content for uploading

 Optional addition for labels:

-"Now add a third column to the table titled 'labels' and give each row a suitable one or two-word label that summarises the theme of the question and answer pair."
+"Now add a third column to the table titled 'labels' and give each row a suitable one or two-word label that summarises the theme of the question and answer pair.
+If multiple labels apply, separate them with commas."

 Further optional instruction: